-He grew up in the Bronx, the son of working-class parents who did not have the vocabulary for what he would eventually become.
-He found his way to science, then to medicine, then to the particular discipline of evaluating whether promising science could become useful medicine — and whether the people trying to build that bridge were the right ones to trust with capital.

-By the time I worked alongside him, he was a founding partner at a Menlo Park venture firm with three decades of life sciences investing behind him.
+He had a strong New York accent that he never lost, even after thirty years in Menlo Park.
 He dressed like a professor.
 He thought like a prosecutor.
+He grew up in the Bronx, the son of working-class parents who did not have the vocabulary for what he would eventually become.
+He found his way to science, then to medicine, then to the particular discipline of evaluating whether promising biology could become useful medicine and whether the people trying to build that bridge could be trusted with capital.

-And he had a way of ending conversations that I did not fully understand until years later.
+By the time I worked alongside him, he was a founding partner at a venture firm with three decades of life sciences investing behind him.
+His office was unremarkable.
+His presence was not.
+He had a way of ending conversations that I did not fully understand until years later.

 Translational Science Before Everything Else

-He was specifically drawn to antibodies, immune-modulation approaches, and small molecules with well-characterized targets.
+He backed antibodies, immune-modulation approaches, and small molecules with well-characterized targets.
 What these had in common was measurability.
 You could define a responder.
-You could identify, in advance, which patients were likely to benefit and which were not.
-That predictability was not just scientifically satisfying — it was commercially essential.
+You could identify, in advance, which patients were likely to benefit.
 A drug that works for a defined population is a drug that can be approved, priced, and defended to a payer.
+His best results reflected this discipline: oncology programs with validated biomarkers, cardiopulmonary therapies targeting measurable endpoints, hematology drugs where the patient selection criteria were crisp from the start.

 He was not looking for the most ambitious science.
 He was looking for the science most likely to become medicine.